 Find guidance for the health care community, including health alerts and resources for protecting patients and health care workers in different settings.
 Read What to do if you are a health care worker

 Vermont has increased and strengthened its testing for COVID-19.
-We urge all health care professionals to refer patients with even mild symptoms for testing.
+We urge all health care professionals to test patients with even mild symptoms.
 People who are looking to end quarantine early are encouraged to contact their health care provider to arrange a test.
 The Health Department continues to offer pop-up testing clinics to serve people with no symptoms who are unable to get a test elsewhere.
 See the coordinated testing plan for Vermont

 - COVID-19 UVMMC hotline for questions about screening patients for testing: 802-847-2700

 - 24/7 emergency or urgent patient care assistance from CDC Clinicians: 770-488-7100

 Report all suspect cases immediately to the Vermont Department of Health Infectious Disease Epidemiology by calling 802-863-7240 (24/7).